Vithoba: Temples

 There are many Vithoba temples in Maharashtra, and some in Karnataka, Tamil Nadu, Gujarat, Goa and Andhra Pradesh.
 However, the main centre of worship is Vithoba's temple in Pandharpur.
 The temple's date of establishment is disputed, though it is clear that it was standing at the time of Dnyaneshwar in the 13th century.
-Along with Vithoba and his consorts—Rukmini, Satyabhama and Radha—other Vaishnava deities are worshipped.
+Along with Vithoba and his consorts—Rukmini, Satyabhama and Rahi—other Vaishnava deities are worshipped.
 These include: Venkateshwara, a form of Vishnu; Mahalakshmi, a form of Vishnu's consort Lakshmi; Garuda and Hanuman (see previous section).
 Shaiva deities are also worshipped, such as: Ganesha, the elephant-headed god of wisdom and beginnings; Khandoba, a form of Shiva; and Annapurna, a form of Shiva's consort Parvati.
 The samadhis (memorials) of saints like Namdev, Chokhamela and Janabai, and of devotees such as Pundalik and Kanhopatra, are in and around the temple.
 Other significant temples in Maharashtra are located: at Dehu, the birthplace of Tukaram, which attracts visitors at all ekadashis of the year; at Kole (Satara district), in memory of Ghadge Bova, which has a fair on the fifth day of the bright fortnight (waxing moon) in Magha month; at Kolhapur and Rajapur, which host fairs on Shayani Ekadashi and Prabodini Ekadashi; Madhe — a refuge of the Pandharpur image when it was moved to protect from Muslim invaders and finally at the Birla Mandir in Shahad.

 Several temples are found in Goa, the well-known ones being the temples at Sanquelim, Sanguem and Gokarna Math.
 Similarly temple festivals celebrated in Vitthala temples in Margao, Ponda attract a lot a pilgrims.
 Vitthal is also worshipped as Vitthalnath at the Nathdwara in Rajasthan.

 Vithoba was introduced to South India during the Vijayanagara and Maratha rule.
 In South India he is generally known as Vitthala.
 The Hampi temple (mentioned above) is a World Heritage Site and the most important of Vitthala's temples outside Maharashtra.
 Constructed in the 15th century, the temple is believed to have housed the central image from Pandharpur, which the Vijayanagara king Krishnadevaraya took "to enhance his own status" or to save the image from plunder by Muslim invaders.
 It was later returned to Pandharpur by Bhanudas (1448–1513), the great-grandfather of poet-saint Eknath.
 Today, the temple stands without a central image, though between 1516 and 1565, most important transactions, which would have been carried out previously in the presence of the original state deity Virupaksha (a form of Shiva), were issued in presence of the central image of Vitthala.
 Three of Madhvacharya's eight mathas (monasteries) in Karnataka—Shirur, Pejavara and Puttige—have Vitthala as their presiding deity.
 A Vitthaleshwara temple stands at Mulbagal, Karnataka.
 In Tamil Nadu, Vitthala shrines are found in Srirangam, Vittalapuram near thiruporur and in Tirunelveli district, and Thennangur, Govindapuram near Kumbakonam and sculptures are also found in Kanchi.